 hide_long_highlights = true, -- Hide highlighted text if longer than threshold

-system_prompt = "You are a helpful assistant that provides clear explanations and if not stated oterwise always answers in Turkish .", -- Custom system prompt for the AI ("Ask" button) to override the default, to disable set to nil
+system_prompt = "You are a helpful assistant that provides clear explanations.", -- Custom system prompt for the AI ("Ask" button) to override the default, to disable set to nil

 refresh_screen_after_displaying_results = true, -- Set to true to refresh the screen after displaying the results